33 Swedish Inventions That Made a Big Impact on the World

 ICU Ventilators

-The ventilator was an evolution of the earlier iron lung, and in 1950, Carl Gunnar Engström designed a further developed electromechanical ventilator (called the Engstrom Universal Respirator) which had a great impact and was mass-produced from 1954.
+The ventilator was an evolution of the earlier iron lung, and in 1950, Swedish physician Carl Gunnar Engström designed one of the first modern electromechanical ICU ventilators (called the Engstrom Universal Respirator) which had a great impact and was mass-produced from 1954.

 Engström’s ventilator was designed to treat those who suffered from respiratory paralysis due to polio, and was entirely mechanical.